nathanvda/yobot/Readme.md

   class MyBehavior

     # reacts to a message in a chatroom (or not)
-    # room - a Yobot::Room
+    # room - a Firering::Room
-    # message - a message written in the room
+    # message - a text message written in the room (String)
     def react(room, message)

     end